Your vacation home is waiting!

 6. Mound Key

 Mound Key, an archaeological site in Estero Bay, is believed to be the ceremonial center of the ancient Calusa tribe.
 This island, accessible only by boat, showcases impressive shell mounds that tell the story of a once-thriving community.
-Visitors can hike through the trails and imagine what life was like for the Calusa people.
+You can hike through the trails and imagine what life was like for the Calusa people.

 History enthusiasts will appreciate the chance to explore such a significant and undisturbed site.
 The combination of natural beauty and historical significance makes Mound Key a unique glimpse into Florida’s pre-colonial past.